 The wildlife is rich here, and you could see wolves, caribou, moose, grizzly bears, and Dall sheep, whether you choose to hike, kayak, drift along on a raft, or join an ATV adventure.

-Share the adrenaline rush of whitewater rafting on the Nenana River, which tumbles over several sets of rollercoaster rapids in between more serene sections where you can drift along and gaze at the scenery.
+Experience river rafting in Alaska and share the adrenaline rush on the Nenana River, which tumbles over several sets of rollercoaster rapids in between more serene sections where you can drift along and gaze at the scenery.
 Picking the tougher course, through more challenging rapids that foam through a sheer-sided canyon, is a great test of the teamwork that lies ahead in married life.

 Alternatively, stay dry and take a flightseeing tour over Denali in a light aircraft, soaring over the mountain’s ice fields and rock faces.
 It’s an experience you’ll never forget.